top of page

 A turn is made by turning the feet, edging the skis, or a combination of both.

 The most basic Ski Move is moving over the skis as they turn.
 Do this by progressively flexing the ankles and tipping to the outside of the turn.
+To make sure the tipping can happen, move the inside half of the body forward, that is the foot, knee, hip shoulder, and hand.

 Refined these moves by making different size and shape turns, on slopes of different steepness, and in different conditions.
 The feet can be tipped, pulled up or back to get a similar effect but it takes the focus off the flow of the body

-First time skiers learn to move over the turn by skiing straight downhill in an athletic stance to build momentum and making minimal turns from the ground up, rather than using their shoulders and hips.
-Start to feel your body move over the turn and downhill.
-Your momentum helps to make the turn and moves you into the next turn.
-Big MO(momentum), let it go, go with the flow.
+First time skiers learn to move over the turn by skiing straight downhill in an athletic stance to build momentum and learn to make turns from the ground up, rather than using their shoulders and hips.

 Consistent Challenge video